CNATTU Whidbey Island XO blasts his way to top marksman honors

 |0

-This work, CNATTU Whidbey Island XO blasts his way to top marksman honors [Image 2 of 2], by PO1 Michael Manning, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CNATTU Whidbey Island XO blasts his way to top marksman honors, by Jerron Barnett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.